garg3133/JagratiWebApp/README.md

     or, just copy the `.env.save` file from the `samples` directory to the root directory (`JagratiWebApp`) and rename it to `.env` (only `.env` and not `.env.txt`)

     where,
-    * `EMAIL_HOST_USER` and `SENDER_EMAIL` is the email address of your Gmail account from which you want to send emails (By default, Django will output email contents in the console.
+    * `EMAIL_HOST_USER` and `SENDER_EMAIL` is the email address of your Gmail account from which you want to send emails (By default, Django will output email content into the console.
 To actually send emails to real users, comment line 30 and uncomment line 31 in `Jagrati/settings/development.py`).
     * `EMAIL_HOST_PASSWORD` is the password for that Gmail account.
     * `ADMINS_EMAIL` is a list of email addresses of Admins of the site (who will receive important updates from the site like when a new user joins in).
     * `SOCIAL_AUTH_GOOGLE_OAUTH2_KEY` and `SOCIAL_AUTH_GOOGLE_OAUTH2_SECRET` are the API keys for login/signup using Google.

     **Note:** All the changes mentioned above in the `.env` template are *optional* and you do not need to change anything if you want all the email contents to be printed in the console itself and you do not wish to use the login/signup through Google.
-The changes in the first 4 lines on the `.env` file are required only if you wish to send out real emails to real people and changes in the last 2 lines are required only if you wish to use login/signup through Google.
+The changes in the first 4 lines in the `.env` file are required only if you wish to send out real emails to real people and changes in the last 2 lines are required only if you wish to use login/signup through Google.
   * Copy `sample-db.sqlite3` from `samples` directory to the root directory (`JagratiWebApp`) and rename it to `db.sqlite3`.
-  * Make migrations `$ python manage.py make migrations
+  * Make migrations `$ python manage.py makemigrations`
   * Migrate the changes to the database `$ python manage.py migrate`
-  * Create admin `$ python manage.py create superuser
+  * Create admin `$ python manage.py createsuperuser`
   * Run the server `$ python manage.py runserver`

 #### 💡️ **Pro Tip:**